DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

 ### Syncing groups from Keycloak to Defectdojo
 It is also possible to sync groups from Keycloak into Defectdojo, for this you will first need to configure a `client scope` which enables the groups of your users to be included into the authentication tokens of your users.
-Keycloak provides a `Groups` mapper specifically for this purpose.
+Keycloak provides a `Groups` `Token mapper` specifically for this purpose.

 After enabling the `Groups` mapper you can configure Defectdojo to sync these groups with the following properties: